cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ({{term-rom}}) with the same security properties as the hash\_to\_curve function ({{roadmap}}).

-The hash\_to\_ristretto function MUST be instantiated with a domain separation tag constructed as described in {{domain-separation}}.
+The hash\_to\_ristretto function MUST be instantiated with an expand\_message function that conforms to the requirements given in {{hashtofield-expand}}.
-In addition, it MUST be instantiated with an expand\_message function that conforms to the requirements given in {{hashtofield-expand}}.
+In addition, it MUST use a domain separation tag constructed as described in {{domain-separation}}, and all domain separation recommendations given in {{security-considerations-domain-separation}} apply when implementing protocols that use hash\_to\_ristretto255.

 ~~~
 hash_to_ristretto255(msg)